10 Things You Should Know About Menopause

 Sleep difficulties, anxiety, depression, forgetfulness, and irritability are common complaints of women who have experienced menopause.

 If you prefer to try therapies other than HT for hot flashes, they can include vitamin B complex, vitamin E, or certain drugs, including paroxetine, clonidine, or gabapentin.
 Some women also respond to black cohosh, adding soy foods to their diet, using evening primrose oil, or combining some of these treatments.

 Beginning at age 65, DEXA screening for bone density is recommended.
 If you are younger than 65, you may get this screening if you are postmenopausal and have other risk factors such as weighing less than 126 pounds, you smoke, or you have medical conditions and risks for bone loss for fracture.
 Alternatively, a tool called the FRAX assessment can be used in women younger than 65 years to determine which women should have a DEXA scan.

 Heart disease risk increases after menopause due to the decrease of estrogen levels.

 Your voice may change

-A small subset of women can experience a voice change after menopause though most do not.
-Facial hair can increase.
+A small subset of women can experience a voice change after menopause, though most do not.
+Facial hair may also increase.